-- <Param name="collection" value="Jira"/>: Specifies the collection in Dimensions RM to check for new requirements. - <Param name="class" value="Epic"/>: Specifies the class of requirement to check in Dimensions RM. - <Param name="issuetype" value="Epic"/>: Specifies the class of requirement to check in Jira. - Event types The event type is mandatory and should be specified in the first condition block.
+- <Param name="collection" value="Jira"/>: Specifies the collection in Dimensions RM to check for new requirements. - <Param name="class" value="Epic"/>: Specifies the class of requirement to check in Dimensions RM. - Event types The event type is mandatory and should be specified in the first condition block.
 Jira recognizes the following event types: